26th MEU Marines return from Norway

-U.S. Marines with the 26th Marine Expeditionary Unit (MEU), board a C-17 Globemaster III in Bardufoss, Norway, Feb.
-13, 2021.
+U.S. Marine Corps Cpl.
+Joseph Abarca, an administrative clerk assigned to the 26th Marine Expeditionary Unit (MEU), ensures Marines and Sailors are accounted for at Camp Lejeune, North Carolina, Feb.
+14, 2021.
 Marines with the 26th MEU returned from cold weather training in Setermoen, Norway which allowed them to familiarize themselves with survival in extreme cold weather conditions.
 The training also enhanced interoperability with allies and partners around the world.
 (U.S. Marine Corps photo by Cpl.
-Corey Mathews)
+Gary Jayne III)

 |Date Taken: